-Mentor Capital, Inc. ("Mentor" or "the Company") was founded as an investment partnership by the current CEO in 1985 and incorporated July 29, 1994, under the laws of the State of California.
+Mentor Capital, Inc. ("Mentor" or "the Company"), incorporated under the laws of California, was founded as an investment partnership by the current CEO in 1985 and was originally incorporated under the laws of the State of California on July 29, 1994.
 On September 12, 1996, the Company's offering statement was qualified pursuant to Regulation A of the Securities Act, and the Company began to trade its shares publicly.
 On August 21, 1998, the Company filed voluntary reorganization with the bankruptcy court and, on January 11, 2000, the Company emerged from Chapter 11.
 The Company contracted to provide financial assistance and investment into small businesses following its reorganization.
+Mentor intends to reincorporate in the state of Delaware and filed a Delaware Certificate of Incorporation on May 22, 2015.
+The Agreement and Plan of Merger, approved by a vote of holders of the majority of shares entitled to vote on June 30, 2015, is pending approval by the California and Delaware Secretaries of State, see Note 20.

-Current Business (2008 - 2013)
+Current Business (2008 - 2015)